 The first Marshal, J. Thane Weaver, was succeeded by George Klusman.
 Daniel Weirman, Davis Applegate, Joseph Doll and John Grinstead followed in succession.
 Grinstead served as Marshal until December 31, 1931.
 On January 1, 1932, he was appointed Chief of Police.
 He served until 1935 when he died.
 A plaque in memory of John is mounted on the base of the flagpole in front of the Cheviot Memorial Building.
 The next Chief of Police was Clifford C. Jacobs.
 He served until 1955 and was followed by Elmer Zoller who held the position until retirement March 15, 1969.
-He was succeeded by Donald Mackie and then David W. Voss.
-The current Chief of Police is Joseph G. Lally.
+He was succeeded by Donald Mackie, David W. Voss and then Joseph G. Lally.
+The current Chief of Police is Emmett Stone.

 In 1901, the police department consisted of a Marshal.
 Later, a Night Marshal was added and when automobiles became numerous, a speed officer was added.
 When Cheviot became a city in 1932, the police department consisted of a Chief and three Patrol Men.

 Prior to 1913, firefighting services were provided by Westwood, now a suburb of Cincinnati.
 Cheviot’s first fire department was organized around 1913.
 George A. Fischer was appointed first chief.
 George Hoffman, Robert B. Mills, William Hoffman, Clarence Borntrager, William Owens and Donald B. Clark followed in succession.
 The current fire chief is Robert Klein.